Mandeville's Travels: Geographic

-Manuscripts
+Manuscripts and translations

-The sources of the book, which include various authors besides those included in this article specified, have been laboriously investigated by Albert Bovenschen and George F. Warner.
 The oldest known manuscript of the original—once Jean-Baptiste-Joseph Barrois's, afterwards Bertram Ashburnham, 4th Earl of Ashburnham's, now Nouv.
 Acq.
 Franc.
-1515 in the Bibliothèque nationale de France—is dated 1371, but is nevertheless very inaccurate in proper names.
-An early printed Latin translation made from the French has been already quoted, but four others, unprinted, have been discovered by Dr Johann Vogels.
+4515 in the Bibliothèque nationale de France—is dated 1371, but is nevertheless very inaccurate in proper names.
+An early printed Latin translation made from the French has been already quoted, but four others, unprinted, have been discovered by Johann Vogels.
 They exist in eight manuscripts, of which seven are in Great Britain, while the eighth was copied by a monk of Abingdon; probably, therefore, all these unprinted translations were executed in Great Britain.

-From one of them, according to Dr Vogels, an English version was made which has never been printed and is now extant only in free abbreviations, contained in two 15th-century manuscripts in the Bodleian Library—manuscript e Museo 116, and manuscript Rawlinson D.99: the former, which is the better, is in East Midlands English, and may possibly have belonged to the Augustinian priory of St Osyth in Essex, while the latter is in Southern Middle English.
+From one of them, according to Vogels, an English version was made which has never been printed and is now extant only in free abbreviations, contained in two 15th-century manuscripts in the Bodleian Library—manuscript e Museo 116, and manuscript Rawlinson D.99: the former, which is the better, is in East Midlands English, and may possibly have belonged to the Augustinian priory of St Osyth in Essex, while the latter is in Southern Middle English.

 The first English translation direct from the French was made (at least as early as the beginning of the 15th century) from a manuscript of which many pages were lost.
-Writing of the name 'Califfes', the author says Consequently, the corresponding English version has "That ys to say amonge hem Roys Ils and this vale ys ful colde"!
+Writing of the name 'Califfes', the author says that it is taut a dire come rol (s).
+II y soleit auoir V. soudans "as much as to say king.
+There used to be 5 sultans".
+In the defective French manuscript a page ended with Il y so; then came a gap, and the next page went on with part of the description of Mount Sinai, Et est celle vallee mult froide.
+Consequently, the corresponding English version has "That ys to say amonge hem Roys Ils and this vale ys ful colde"!
 All English printed texts before 1725, and Ashton's 1887 edition, follow these defective copies, and in only two known manuscripts has the lacuna been detected and filled up.